isw-kudos/kudos-docs/docs/badges/install/load-defaults.md

 - Structure
 - any other Badge Categories you wish to install (most installations would select all)

 **Note:** You will need to have the corresponding Connections Applications installed.
-As well as have a Standard or Enterprise Licence for Kudos.
+As well as have a Standard or Enterprise Licence for Huddo.

 ![load defaults prompts](/assets/badges/install/load-defaults/load_defaults_prompts.png)